 Bugg Magnet Elementary needed a cost-effective EdTech solution that would utilize the district’s growing number of student mobile devices and serve as an interactive whiteboard alternative during the district’s long transition to Sharp HDTVs.

-Megan attended the NCTIES Conference in March 2016 and discovered a $15 screen-mirroring software for her computer called Reflector.
+Megan attended the NCTIES Conference in March 2016 and discovered screen mirroring software for her computer called Reflector.
 It allowed Megan and her students to wirelessly display classroom iPads onto her computer screen.
 Megan’s computer was connected to the classroom projector so the whole class could see what was happening on the mirrored iPads.

 “Reflector was the solution to many things,” Megan said.
 “It changes the way we teach.
 It allows teachers to be interactive and keeps kids engaged.
 There are other screen-sharing options out there, but Reflector is compatible with so many mobile devices – iOS, Android, Chromebook - that it was the best fit.”